justinrgarrard/world-of-naevis.net/docs/the_frontier/city_dwellers/index.md

 #### Language

-Unlike the Kindred, City Dwellers share the same spoken [language](../../more/language) (Draconic) and written language (Infernal) regardless of race.
+Unlike the Kindred, City Dwellers share the same spoken [language](../../more/language) (Undercommon) and written language (Infernal) regardless of race.
 They are notably not proficient in Common.

 #### Magic